-Talking about something that excites you is a great way to dodge any judgment, and helps people see you in a more positive light.
+Showing your enthusiasm by talking about something that excites you is a great way to dodge any judgment, and helps people see you in a more positive light.

 And in most cases, your passions say a lot more about who you are as a person, anyway.